FabioPlunser/SWE/README.md

 A system for keeping track of the Health of various Plants.

+A plant is placed inside a sensor station container, the sensor station has a number of sensors that measure the humidity, air pressure, air humidity, air quality, temperature and light intensity of the environment.
+The sensor station then sends the data to the access point, which then sends the data to the backend server, which then stores the data in a database.
+The data is then displayed on a web server.

 ## Overview

 The System is built from 5 different Components: